-The sMiles for Amanda Charity Run is organized by We Unite, and is an annual Fun Run held in loving memory of a local runner and triathlete named Amanda Kelsall.
+The sMiles for Amanda Charity Run is organized by Women Empowered Unite Communities or We Unite, and is an annual Fun Run held in loving memory of a local runner and triathlete named Amanda Kelsall.
 Amanda was training to become a Medical Doctor.
 And during the drive on January 5th, 2014 from South River to the University of Ottawa to continue her Medical studies, her life was taken in a weather related motor vehicle accident.
 Amanda was 22.

 I have known the Kelsall’s since 1998 when they settled in the community of Horseshoe Valley.
 My own connection with the Kelsall family was through church connections.
 It was when John, Sharon and their 3 girls Amanda, Debra and Jenna joined Willow Creek Baptist Church, a church that my own family had chosen to be a part of.
 Amanda would have around 7 when I first met her.
 It was amazing seeing her blossom through the years, putting others ahead of herself and embracing life to the fullest.
 It seemed that every person she connected with became a better person because of her.
 Her sudden death was a devastating loss for the Kelsall family, Amanda’s friends, church family, her faculty of medicine and previous school colleagues and the community of Horseshoe Valley.

 Amanda had registered for the Ottawa Half Marathon in 2014 before she died.
 This would have been her third half marathon.
 And when Amanda’s University Faculty of Medicine colleagues heard that Amanda’s dad John was going to run this half marathon wearing Amanda’s bib they came up with the idea “why not join him”.
 And the sMiles for Amanda charity run was born.
 Amanda’s incredible legacy would be commemorated through this run.